ceford/cefjdemos-data-jdm-help-en/articles/banners/banners-edit-client.md

 ![Banners edit client metadata tab](../../../en/images/banners/banners-edit-client-metadata-tab.png)

-- **Keywords**.
-Optional entry for keywords.
+- **Keywords** Optional entry for keywords.
 Must be entered separated by commas (for example, "cats, dogs, pets") and may be entered in upper or lower case.
 (For example, "CATS" will match "cats" or "Cats").
 Keywords can be used in several ways: